 Reflections: Your Turn

-While skeptics sometimes accuse the apostles of being gullible, in fact, two of the central apostles (James and Paul) were initially extremely skeptical of Jesus’ claims.
+While skeptics sometimes accuse the apostles of being gullible, in fact, two of the central apostles (James and Paul) were initially extremely skeptical of Jesus’s claims.
 How does their initial tough-minded skepticism make their later faith commitments seem more viable and persuasive?
 Visit Reflections on Wordpress to comment with your response.

 - For more good reasons to believe in the resurrection of Jesus, see Kenneth Richard Samples, “Easter Hope” and “Objections Examined,” in 7 Truths That Changed the World: Discovering Christianity’s Most Dangerous Ideas (Grand Rapids: Baker, 2012), 15–43.